mediaexplorer74/VVVVV/README.md

 ![](Images/sshot02.png)

 ## Whats new?
-- Experimental touchscreen?mouse game input realized (in addition to keyboard input)
+- Experimental touchscreen&mouse game input realized (in addition to keyboard input)

 ## Build instructions
 You are able to build through Visual Studio 2022 (but only x64 is currently tested... howover, min os build 15063.. so, ARM may be ok...)